-Azion’s Network Layer Protection allows you to create watch lists based on the network (IP/CIDR), users’ locations or ASNs, or use the automatic lists that are maintained and updated by Azion, such as the address lists of Tor networks.
-Thanks to this, you can block or monitor suspicious behavior or apply restrictions, e.g. access limits, giving your network layer protection at the edge from all inbound and outbound traffic.
-If your infrastructure includes a security tool, like SIEM, you can use the Network Lists API to keep you blacklists and whitelists up to date.
+Azion’s Network Layer Protection allows you to create lists based on the network IP/CIDR, user location or ASN, or use automatic lists maintained and updated by Azion, such as a Tor network address list.
+With this, you can block , monitor suspicious behavior or apply restrictions, such as: access limit.

-You can use the Criteria “Network” to create rules for watch lists based on the network, the user location or ASNs, or even, pre-prepared lists that Azion itself keeps up to date; like, for example, the outbound addresses of the Tor Network: Azion IP Tor Exit Nodes.
-In this way, you can block or monitor suspicious behavior or apply restrictions, such as access limits.
+Use the Network Criteria to create rules with lists based on the network, user location or ASN, or use ready-to-use lists that are kept up-to-date by Azion itself, such as the outbound addresses of the Tor Network Azion IP Tor Exit Nodes.
+You can block, monitor suspicious behavior or apply restrictions according to the chosen behavior.

-If you activate other modules through the Rule Set, you can access any number of combinations of criteria and behaviors in the Rules Engine.
-For example, Network Layer Protection and Web Application Firewall - If: Network matches My-Country-BlackList And Header User Agent (an exclusive Criteria from the Web Application Firewall module) does not match Googlebot Then: Deny.
-In this case, any requests that originate in countries that are on the blacklist will be blocked, unless the user-agent header contains the term “Googlebot”.
+Activate other modules in the Rule Set to get numerous combinations of condition and behavior in the Rules Engine.
+For example, Network Layer Protection and Web Application Firewall If: Network matches My-Country-BlockList And Header User Agent - Unique criteria of the Web Application Firewall module - does not match Googlebot Then: Deny.
+In this case requests originating from countries that are on the blocklist will be blocked unless the user-agent header contains “Googlebot”.

 2. Network Lists

-Network Lists enables you to create, look up or update Network Lists that are being used in the Rules Engine of Edge Firewall.
-You can add and maintain your own lists in Network Lists, using the Real-Time Manager or the API.
-Each Network List can also be linked to more than one Rule or Rule Set in Edge Firewall.
-Whenever the Network List is updated, the update will be automatically cascaded to all of the Rules that are linked to it.
-To find out more and learn how to use it, check the Network Lists support documents.
+Through Network Lists you can create, search, or update the Network Lists used in the Edge Firewall Rules Engine.
+Add and maintain your own lists in Network Lists via Real-Time Manager or API.
+A single Network List can be associated with more than one Edge Firewall Rule or Rule Set.
+Whenever the Network List is updated, it will automatically propagate to all the rules in the associated Network List.
+To find out more and learn how to use it, check the Network Lists support documentation.

 3. Origin Shield

-With this Azion Edge Firewall add-on you can set up a security perimeter around your origin infrastructure, whether that be in the cloud, hosted or your own datacenter.
-The service enables your origin to be able to restrict access to specific IP addresses from our network and block any other access to your origin.
+Origin Shield is an Azion Network Layer Protection add-on.
+You will be able to create a security perimeter for your origin infrastructure, be it a cloud, hosting provider, or even your own data center.
+With this service, your origin will be able to restrict access only to specific IP addresses of our network and block any other access to your origin.

 Didn’t find what you were looking for?
 Open a support ticket.